ROS2 (Foxy-Humble) For Beginners I: Basics, Motion & Lasers

 This course is the right place to address all the questions about ROS2.

-ROS2 is the next generation of Robot Operating System (ROS) and the community is starting the migration to this new framework.
+ROS2 is the next generation of Robot Operating System (ROS), and the community is migrating to this new framework.

 Why do you need to take a ROS2 course now?